jeremykenedy/laravel-logger/README.md

 ### Search

 adding dynamic search fields (description , user, URL , method and ip address)

+### High Performance Paginator

+When dealing with millions activity records, default behavior of not paginate records or [Laravel's paginator](https://laravel.com/docs/pagination#paginating-eloquent-results) (enabled `LARAVEL_LOGGER_PAGINATION_ENABLED=true`) may lead to huge performance penalties.
+For that use case you may set `LARAVEL_LOGGER_CURSOR_PAGINATION_ENABLED=true` to enable [Laravel's Cursor Pagination](https://laravel.com/docs/pagination#cursor-pagination) feature.
+This will heavily improve Laravel Logger page loading time.
+If you choose to do so it's advisable to read [Cursor vs. Offset Pagination](https://laravel.com/docs/pagination#cursor-vs-offset-pagination) section on Laravel's documentation to get acquainted with Cursor Pagination limitations.

 ##### .env file
 add these configurations to your .env file to control the logging search